 Minimum spend billing.
 You can override the Organization-level setting for minimum spend billing in arrears/in advance.

 Minimum spend description.
-You can enter a description for any Minimum spend amounts, which will appear in the bill line item.
+You can enter a custom description for any minimum spend line items on Bills.

 Usage accumulates over the entire plan contract period.
 Enable a Pricing where the pricing tiers you set up are evaluated across the entire period the Plan is active for an Account, and not simply evaluated against each individual billing period.
 For example, suppose you have configured a Tiered pricing structure for charging per number of requests made to your service: $1 per request for the first 100 requests; $0.80 per requests for the next 200 requests; $0.60 per request for any above 200.
 Suppose an Account has this Plan attached with usage accumulation enabled and the billing is monthly: